A Nonparametric Approach with Marginals for Modeling Consumer Choice: Proofs of the Results in Section

-\begin{lemma} Given $\bp_\cS$ that satisfies Assumption \ref{asp:specialp}, the sub-problem \eqref{mdm_sub} with 1-norm objective function has a closed-form optimal objective value $ \sum\limits_{l=1,i,j\in[m]: l \in S_i \cap S_j}^k 2 |p_{l,S_i}- p_{l,S_j}| \mathbb{I}\{( p_{l,S_i}- p_{l,S_j}) (\lambda_{S_i} - \lambda_{S_j}) \geq 0\}$. \end{lemma} Intuitively, $\bp_\cS$ has exactly one product-assortment pair for product $l$ with $l\in [k]$ and exactly one element for product $k+i$ with $i\in[m]$ which corresponds to the number of assortments.
-For product $l$ with $l\in [k]$ the indicator takes value 1 if and only if the choice probabilities of the product-assortment pair violate the MDM-representable conditions, the minimum loss to make this pair to be MDM-representable under 1-norm loss is $|p_{l,S_i} - p_{l,S_j}|$, which causes the violation of the normalization constraint of the assortments $S_i$ and $S_j$.
+\begin{lemma} Given $\bp_\cS$ that satisfies Assumption \ref{asp:specialp}, the sub-problem \eqref{mdm_sub} with 1-norm objective function has a closed-form optimal objective value $ \sum_{l=1}^k \sum\limits_{i,j \in [m], \lambda_{S_i} \leq \lambda_{S_j}: l \in S_i \cap S_j} 2 |p_{l,S_i}- p_{l,S_j}| \mathbb{I}\{( p_{l,S_i}- p_{l,S_j}) (\lambda_{S_i} - \lambda_{S_j}) \geq 0\}$. \end{lemma} Intuitively, $\bp_\cS$ has exactly one product-assortment pair for product $l$ with $l\in [k]$ and exactly one element for product $k+i$ with $i\in[m]$ which corresponds to the $i$th assortment in the collection.
+For product $l$ with $l\in [k]$ the indicator takes the value 1 if and only if the choice probabilities of the product-assortment pair violate the MDM-representable conditions, the minimum loss to make this pair to be MDM-representable under 1-norm loss is $|p_{l,S_i} - p_{l,S_j}|$, which causes the violation of the normalization constraint of the assortments $S_i$ and $S_j$.
 To satisfy the normalization conditions of assortment $S_i$ and $S_j$, the least loss is also $|p_{l,S_i} - p_{l,S_j}|$.
-Next, we formally prove Lemma \ref{lem:closed_form} with three steps: (1) reformulate the sub-problem \eqref{mdm_sub} to a linear program; (2) construct a primal feasible solution $\bx(\blam)$ such that the desired optimal objective value is achieved, which can be served as an upper bound to \eqref{mdm_sub}; (3) derive the dual for the problem and construct a dual feasible solution such that the desired optimal objective value is achieved. \begin{proof} Step (1): Let $f_\text{sub}^*$ denote the optimal value of \eqref{mdm_sub}.
-Then, we reformulate the sub-problem \eqref{mdm_sub} as the following problem:
+Next, we formally prove Lemma \ref{lem:closed_form} with three steps: (1) reformulate the sub-problem \eqref{mdm_sub} to a linear program; (2) construct a primal feasible solution $\bx(\blam)$ such that the desired optimal objective value is achieved, which can be served as an upper bound to \eqref{mdm_sub}; (3) derive the dual for the problem and construct a dual feasible solution such that the desired optimal objective value is achieved. \begin{proof} Step (1): Formulate the sub-problem \eqref{mdm_sub} as a linear program with $\bp_\cS$ satisfying Assumption \ref{asp:specialp}. \\ Let $f_\text{sub}^*$ denote the optimal value of \eqref{mdm_sub}.
+Given $\bp_\cS$ that satisfies Assumption \ref{asp:specialp} , we reformulate the sub-problem \eqref{mdm_sub} as the following problem:

-We reformulate Problem \eqref{subproblem-abs} as the following linear program by introducing a new variable $\boldsymbol{z}_\cS.$
+We reformulate Problem \eqref{subproblem-abs} as the following linear program \eqref{subproblem-lp} by introducing a new variable $\boldsymbol{z}_\cS.$